RaghavanThiagarajan/MCC_filopodia_quantification/Readme.md

 * A dialog will ask for area selection to estimate the background intensity.
 Select the "rectangle or oval tool" in Fiji and select / draw a small area in the image where the actual signal (filopodia / cortex / cell boundary) is not present.
 * Click “OK”.

-When the .ijm script is finished running, it will generate a folder called ***data***, inside which you will find:
+When the Fiji script is finished running, it will generate a folder called ***data***, inside which you will find:
 * ***Image_dimensions_&_input_parameters.csv*** file which stores the image property values and the shift & thickness values that you had entered.

 * Two ROI files, one each for cortex and filopodia.
 Check these ROIs (drag and drop into Fiji) to see if they correspond to the area of filopodia and cortex of the cell.
 If not, Run the script again with modified values of “shift” and “thickness” for filopodia and cortex.